Colin Robinson (activist): Career and activism

 Robinson's work in the 1990s largely focused on HIV/AIDs education and prevention with the Gay Men's Health Crisis.
 In 1994, Robinson and John Manzon-Santos founded the Audre Lorde Project.
 Around 1997, he founded Caribbean Pride to address the erasure of the immigrant experience in queer movements.
 From 1998 to 2003, he served as the co-chair of the International Gay and Lesbian Human Rights Commission (IGLHRC).

 From 2001 to 2006, Robinson served as the executive director for the New York State Black Gay Network, and helped organize protests against the blackface performances of Shirley Q. Liquor, who performed at gay clubs and had been defended by RuPaul.
 In 2007, Robinson returned to Trinidad to continue his work supporting LGBTQ Caribbean communities.
 He founded the Coalition Advocating for Sexual Inclusion (CAISO) in 2009, and served as the executive director until his death.
 In 2020, CAISO established the Colin Robinson Hard Head Award, which recognizes leaders in equal rights movements.
 He also co-founded the Caribbean Forum for Liberation and Acceptance of Genders and Sexualities.
 He was among the first to openly campaign for LGBT+ rights in Trinidad and Tobago and the Caribbean, and initiated the Anti-Violence Project with an early goal of protesting Buju Banton.
 Robinson was also known for his poetry and his work is considered to be part of the canon of queer Caribbean poetry; in 2016, he published a poetry collection, You Have You Father Hard Head.
 He contributed writing and poetry to journals and anthologies such as Other Countries: Black Gay Voices (1988), Beyond Homophobia: Centring LGBTQ Experience in the Anglophone Caribbean (2020), Calabash: A Journal of Caribbean Arts and Letters, and Corpus: An HIV Prevention Publication.
 Robinson also wrote a weekly column for the Trinidad and Tobago Newsday.

 Robinson died of colon cancer on March 4, 2021, in Washington, D.C., at age 58.
+An exhibit of art inspired by his life was curated by Andil Gosine at the Leslie-Lohman Musem of Art in 2024.